Last updated on February 20th, 2026

 Chocolate ganache frosting: Place 8 oz. semi-sweet chocolate chopped chocolate or 1 c. chocolate chips into a bowl.
 Microwave 1 c. heavy cream and 1 T. butter until warm, pour over chocolate and stir until combined.
 Spread onto brownies after they have cooled.

-How to make this classic brownie recipe
+How to make brownies

 Dietary Substitutions